Alibesharat/MSQ/README.md

 # MSQ
-Impeliment RealTime Application With kafak
+Impeliment RealTime Application With kafka

 How To Use :